SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - In the 2020-2023 timeframe, the PES management still freely provided reimbursement for tourneys, regardless of the lack of breaks we had in quite a few tourneys. **PES seems to fund us to support activity in the club, more than 'bringing PES name and fame', which they enjoy as a side effect, not the main purpose.**
 - A bit of extra seriousness might lead to better 'results', but this can significantly take away from joy and the community, so be careful what extent you're doing it to.
   + **Debating should not feel like studying.
 People shouldn't feel guilty for not putting in the work.
-People shouldn't be so turned off by the concept of having to output results that they don't enjoy the activity itself.**
+People shouldn't be so turned off by the concept of having to output results that they stop enjoying the activity itself.**

 _Some people believe that even having 3 members is enough as long as they're constantly debating and grinding.
 (The debsoc did reach this point in 2020 I believe.)_
 Some of us (including me) believe that being more chill and having more people for fun, is worth it, even if it slows our improvement in debating.